Our Approach to Sourcing and Human Rights

 Some products are ordered and imported directly through international buying agents or certain overseas vendors.
 For these items, we have additional processes and requirements in place to monitor and enforce compliance.

-To start, we communicate our standards and requirements, and provide training to vendors, buyers, and overseas buying agents during our purchasing processes.
+For example, we communicate our standards and requirements, and provide training to vendors, buyers, and overseas buying agents during our purchasing processes.
 We provide initial training to new Associates, as well as ongoing training and updates to buyers and other Associates involved in our product sourcing.
-Further, we regularly monitor and assess our supply chain for compliance related to product safety, labor laws, and human-trafficking concerns.
+Further, we monitor and assess our supply chain for compliance related to product safety, labor laws, and human-trafficking concerns.

 In addition, we maintain a social compliance program intended to promote compliance with our Vendor Code of Conduct, which requires adherence to local labor, safety, and environmental laws.
 The program employs numerous resources, including inspections conducted by buying agents and audits conducted by leading third-party auditors.
-Those resources not only proactively engage and advise vendors on maintaining compliant sourcing practices, but also, where appropriate, are utilized to encourage remediation and corrective actions.
+Those resources not only proactively engage and advise vendors on maintaining compliant sourcing practices, but are also utilized to encourage remediation and corrective actions where appropriate.

-In 2022, over 1,000 supplier inspections and audits were conducted under the social compliance program.
-During their reviews.
-Ross’ third-party auditors or buying agent teams directly conducted or reviewed inspections or audits from accredited sources.
+In 2023, over 1,700 supplier inspections and audits were conducted under the social compliance program.
+During their reviews, Ross’ third-party auditors or buying agent teams directly conducted or reviewed inspections or audits from accredited sources.
 Additionally, members of our internal compliance team supervised buying agents and third-party auditors as they conducted select inspections and audits in multiple countries.

 Ross-directed third-party audits and buying agent inspections require a physical review of manufacturing factories, a review of factory records and certifications, plus interviews with factory workers.
 Ross compliance Associates review reports from these audits and inspections, and, when relevant, track corrective action.